 When Do Drivers Have the Right of Way?

 There are situations where the driver has the right of way and pedestrians must yield the right of way.
 Drivers have the right of way when pedestrians are not in a crosswalk or at an intersection.
 Pedestrians who choose to cross a road instead of using a pedestrian tunnel or overhead walkway must yield the right of way to traffic.

 Even With The Right Of Way, Drivers Need To Be Careful

 Even though a driver may have the right of way, the drive is responsible for using caution when approaching areas where people may be crossing the road.
 Drivers should not allow distractions to remove their focus from the road in front of them.
 Distracted driving and speeding are two of the most common reasons for pedestrian accidents.
 By keeping the focus on the road, drivers may be able to reduce the number of people killed and injured in pedestrian accidents.

 Help For Victims of Pedestrian Accidents in Pennsylvania

 Have you or a loved one been injured in a pedestrian accident in York, Lancaster, Lebanon, Harrisburg, or the surrounding communities?
-If so, contact Handler, Henning & Rosenberg LLP to schedule a free consultation.
+If so, contact Handler, Henning & Rosenberg LLC to schedule a free consultation.